zwoefler/Testing-Environments/kubespray-test/README.md

 ##### Kubernetes
 Once the VM setup is done, you will need kubernetes kubectl to control your Kubernetes cluster.

-On Install Kubernetes kubectl binary with curl:
+Install Kubernetes kubectl binary with curl:

 1. Download the latest release with the command: